nazariyg/Phred/README.md

 # U14n

-Phred prefers to think about internationalization and localization, which are also known by their shortenings i18n and L10n, as two interrelated concepts that in many contexts can be unified under a single term, universalization or u14n.
-This is referred to as "globalization" by IBM and some other corporations, but Phred seems to dislike both the connotations and the affiliation of the term.
+Phred prefers thinking about internationalization and localization as two interrelated concepts that in many contexts can be unified under a single term, universalization or just u14n.
+This is referred to as "globalization" by IBM and some other corporations, but Phred seems to dislike both the connotations and the affiliation of "globalization".

 Just like with Unicode, character encodings, and time zones, Phred relies exclusively on the [ICU library](http://site.icu-project.org) (International Components for Unicode) for locale functionality and in the implementation of other components of internationalization and localization.
-Phred strives to avoid any dependency on POSIX data, which may be incomplete and outdated, and therefore does not use any PHP's built-in functions that may still live in the POSIX world.
-In contrast, the ICU library roots into the CLDR data (Common Locale Data Repository), which is collected and maintained by the Unicode Consortium and is the most extensive, all-inclusive, and consistent locale data repository available.
-The CLDR data is used by OS X, iOS, Android, Google Chrome, Java, Wikimedia Foundation and many others.
+Phred strives to avoid any dependencies on the POSIX data, which may often be incomplete and outdated, and therefore does not use any PHP functions that may still live in the POSIX world.
+In contrast, the ICU library roots into the CLDR data (Common Locale Data Repository), which is being collected and maintained by the Unicode Consortium and is the most extensive, all-inclusive, and consistent locale data available.
+The CLDR data is used by OS X, iOS, Android, Google Chrome, Java, Wikimedia Foundation, and many others.

-Locales and locale-specific formatting is only a part of the u14n functionality that Phred is planning to have implemented.
+Locales and locale-specific formatting is only a part of the u14n functionality that Phred is planning to have implemented in the long run.
 More of the functionality, such as message formatting and choice selection, is to be added with time.

 ## Locales

 "Locale" is a term that designates a group of users with similar cultural and linguistic expectations for human-computer interaction.
 Locales are represented by objects of the [CULocale](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CULocale.html) class (alias `ULoc`).

 A locale is identified by its name, which is a string consisting of one or more components.
-The primary components of a locale name is the language code (two letters, usually in lowercase) and the country/region code (two letters, usually in uppercase).
+The primary components of a locale name are the language code (two letters, usually in lowercase) and the country/region code (two letters, usually in uppercase).
 The components in a locale name are separated with "_".
 For example, "de_BE" locale name refers to the German language with all of the peculiarities of its usage in the country of Belgium.

-Additional components in a locale name can be the code of the writing script placed in between of the language code and the country/region code (four letters, as in e.g. "sr_Latn_RS"), one or more variants (sub-locales) indicated after the country/region code (usually in uppercase), and locale metadata in the form of keyword-value pairs that, if present, conclude the locale name separated from everything else with "@" and use ";" to delimit one "keyword=value" from another.
+Additional components in a locale name can be the code of the writing script placed in between of the language code and the country/region code (four letters e.g. "sr_Latn_RS"), one or more locale variants placed after the country/region code (usually in uppercase), and locale metadata in the form of keyword-value pairs that, if present, conclude the locale name separated from everything else with "@" and use ";" to delimit one "keyword=value" from another.

 For more detailed information on locales, you can look into [ICU User Guide](http://userguide.icu-project.org/locale).